oconnor663/bao/docs/spec.md

 - If EOF is indicated to the caller in any way, either through a read or through a seek, it matches the length of the original input.
-- If the decoder reads a complete output to EOF, the decoding hash must be the Bao hash of that output.
+- If the decoder reads a complete output to EOF, the decoding hash must be the BLAKE3 hash of that output.
 There are no "decoding collisions" where two different hashes decode the same output to EOF.
-(Though two different hashes may decode the same output, if at least one of the decodings encounters an error before EOF.)
+Two different hashes may decode the same output, however, if at least one of them terminates with an error before EOF.

 Note one non-guarantee in particular: The encoding itself may be malleable.
 Multiple "different" encodings may decode to the same input, under the same